Skip to content

 Build on Imbrace → use Access Token

 Imbrace is your backend.
 Your end-users log into Imbrace (via OTP or password); their acc_... access token is the credential the SDK uses for every request.
-Imbrace’s auth, database, and business logic (assistants, knowledge hubs, workflows, AI agents) all run on behalf of the actual logged-in user.
+Imbrace’s auth, database, and business logic (AI agents, knowledge hubs, workflows) all run on behalf of the actual logged-in user.

 Typical product: a chat widget, dashboard, or mobile app where each user’s identity is an Imbrace user.
 Imbrace records per-user history, permissions, and audit trail.